godotengine/godot-docs/classes/class_poolbytearray.rst

 - void **invert** **(** **)**

-Reverse the order of the elements in the array (so first element will now be the last).
+Reverse the order of the elements in the array.

 .. _class_PoolByteArray_push_back: